AMJAMJ/2019-11-07-git-aaron/README.md

 - 'add': put files(s) into stage area
 - 'commit': commit files from stage area (snapshot)
 - 'diff': looks at differences between commits
+- 'log': looking at all your previous messages
+	- 'log --oneline': get a one line representation of history
+- 'HEAD': where you are currently looking at
+- 'checkout': move your 'HEAD' around